-Code Description Rate of Duty 2203 Malt beer 1.0 euro/l 2204 Natural wine, including strong wines; must of grapes other than in item 2009 1.32 euro/l 2205 Vermouths and other wines flavored with herb or other aromatic substances 1.32 euro/l 2206 Other fermented drinks (e.g. apple or pear cider, hydromel); mixtures of other fermented drinks and nonalcoholic drinks not mentioned in other items 0.24 euro/l 2207 Essential alcohol of 80% or more; ethyl alcohol and other alcoholic drinks, of any concentrations 1.0 euro/l 220710 Ethyl alcohol of 80% or more 1.0 euro/l 2208 Ethyl alcohol of up to 80%: 1.0 euroecu/l 220810 -220890 Of which vodka, liqueur and other alcohol products 4.0 euro/l 2402 Leaf cigarettes, cigars made of tobacco or its substitutes 30 euro/1000 pcs
+Code Description Bound Rate of Duty 2203 Malt beer 0.25 euro/l 2204 Natural wine, including strong wines; must of grapes other than in item 2009 0.5 euro/l 220510 Vermouths and other wines flavored with herb or other aromatic substances in containers holding 2litters or less 0.5 euro/l 2206 Other fermented drinks (e.g. apple or pear cider, hydromel); mixtures of other fermented drinks and nonalcoholic drinks not mentioned in other items 0.15 euro/l 2207 Essential alcohol of 80 per cent or more; ethyl alcohol and other alcoholic drinks, of any concentrations 0, 5 euro/l 2208 Ethyl alcohol of up to 80 per cent: 0, 5 euro/l 2402 Leaf cigarettes, cigars made of tobacco or its substitutes 3euro/1000 pcs

-The administration of the specific duties followed the normal rules of customs procedures.
+The representative of Moldova noted that specific duties were administered according to the the normal rules of customs procedures.

-53. The representative of Moldova provided the following tabulation of the average customs tariff rates:
+55. The representative of Moldova provided the following tabulation of the average customs tariff rates:

-Description Year Per centage
+Description tion Year Percentage

 Simple average 1995 9.5

 Simple average 1996 n.a.

 Trade weighted average 1995 5.9

 Trade weighted average 1996 4.8 (using 1995 trade)

 Trade weighted average 1997 11.6 (using 1996 trade)